 2.2.2.
 If NJP is imposed on a DAF member by a commander of a different service, the decisions as to collateral administrative actions (e.g., entry into UIF or selection record) will be made by the SAFO for Air Force members, SSFO for Space Force members, or commander of the applicable Air Force or Space Force element in the Joint Command.
-If neither is available nor senior to the commander who imposed NJP, the decision is made by a general court-martial convening authority (GCMCA) of the DAF host commander who is senior to the commander who imposed punishment, or by a GCMCA senior to the commander who imposed punishment as designated by the respective DAF host command's major command (MAJCOM) or field command (FIELDCOM) commander.
+If neither is available nor senior to the commander who imposed NJP, the decision is made by a general court-martial convening authority (GCMCA) of the DAF host commander who is senior to the commander, or by a GCMCA senior to the commander who imposed punishment, or by a GCMCA senior to the commander who imposed (MAJCOM) or field command (FIELDCOM) commander.